SAKryukov/isomorphic-midi-keyboard/article/article.md

 <blockquote id="epigraph" class="FQ"><div class="FQA">Epigraphs:</div>

-<p id="special-Lyubochka-arpeggio">On the left of the sofa, there was an old English grand piano.
+<p id="special-lyubochka-arpeggio">On the left of the sofa, there was an old English grand piano.
 Before the piano, sitting was my dear black-haired sister Lyubochka; by her pink, freshly washed with cold water fingers, she played, with noticeable tension, études by Clementi.
 She was eleven years old... could take octaves only <i>arpeggio</i>.</p>
 <dd>L. N. Tolstoy, <i>Childhood</i>, Chapter II. <i>Maman</i></dd>

 <p id="special-no-you-cannot">&mdash; Do I have a right to..?<br/>